quidphp/main/README.md

 **QuidPHP/Main** has the following dependency:
 - [quidphp/base](https://github.com/quidphp/base) | Quid\Base - PHP library that provides a large set of low-level static methods

+The dependency will be resolved by using the [Composer](https://getcomposer.org) installation process.

 ## Comment
 **QuidPHP/Main** code is commented and all methods are explained.
 However, most of the comments are currently written in French.